"My Voice"

 Laryngectomees with breathing problems such as chronic obstructive pulmonary disease (COPD), emphysema, asthma, etc., should consult their physicians before trying HME.

-Provox Micron TM, and Provox Life – Protect HME contain an electrostatic filter that is designed to filter potential respiratory pathogens.
+Provox Micron TM, and Provox Life – Protect HME contain an electrostatic filter that is designed to filter potential respiratory pathogens, pollen and dust.
 These HMEs most closely resemble the normal nasal properties, as it does not only conditions, but also filters the inhaled air, and also filters the exhaled air.
 The electrostatic filter eliminates transfer of particulate material and airborne organisms from and to the laryngectomized patient (99% bacterial and viral filtration efficiency).

 Provox Micron TM, Atos Medical